elm-slate/init-slate-db/README.md

 - All start up information and any configuration errors are logged

 ### Error Recovery
-- All operational errors will be logged
+- All configuration and operational errors will be logged
-- If any errors are reported, this indicates that the new database was not initialized properly
+- If any errors are reported when running `slate-init-db` then the new database was not initialized properly
-- Before restarting `slate-init-db`, all operational errors should be corrected, and the new database should be manually deleted if it was created
+- Before restarting `slate-init-db`, all errors should be corrected, and the new database should be manually deleted if it was created

 # Events table
 The events table in the new database is initialized differently depending on whether it is a `source` or `destination` events table.